test-user-hubrise/website/src/content/apps/ikentoo/en/overview.md

 ## About this integration

-This integration uses iKentoo API v2.
+This integration relies on iKentoo API v2:

-Typical use cases:
+- **Orders** are sent one-way: from HubRise to iKentoo

-- Connect your online ordering site or aggregator (Uber Eats, etc.) to your POS
+- No catalog synchronization